 - Kitchen: When people are considering buying a home, they usually check out the kitchen first.
 It also is one of the first things people consider when making an offer because they would rather not have to spend money on upgrading the kitchen.
 But you don’t have to spend tens of thousands of dollars on a high-end kitchen to get a good ROI.
 A minor upgrade including flooring, counters, and cabinets may return 80%, but a major upgrade only gives you 50% back.

 - Siding replacement: If your home is more than 10 years old, the siding may date your home and not in a good way.
 But upgrading the siding of the home can be a good choice with about a 76% ROI assuming you replace 1200 square feet of siding.
 While you’re doing that, you also should think about replacing your OEM vinyl windows that can reduce your electric bills by 20% per month or more.

-IRS tax rules can be complex, but the recent changes to the home interest deduction for second mortgages can still save you a lot of money when you decide to make improvements on your home.
+Under the IRS rules for deducting any kind of home loan interest, a “qualified home” may be your main home (primary residence) or second home (perhaps a vacation home, but only if you don’t rent it out).
+The IRS tax rules can be complex, but the recent changes to the home interest deduction for second mortgages can still save you a lot of money when you decide to make improvements on your home.